 What are Digital Accessible Information System (DAISY) books?

-- Play the book on variety of hardware and software players depending on DAISY file type (e.g. CD Players, Mobile Phones, Computers, flash memory players such as iPod, Notepads such s iPad,etc.)
+- Play the book on a variety of hardware and software players depending on the DAISY file type (e.g., CD players, mobile phones, computers, iPods & iPads, tablets, etc.)

 - Increase the font size